 If you've ever scratched your pup in a particularly sensitive spot and he reacts by kicking his legs or making some laughter-like sounds, you may have found his sensitive "tickle" spot.
-If we define "tickling" to be a tingling sensation on the skin (which is something that results in a reflexive kick of the feet), then yes, most dogs definitely have ticklish spots.
+If we define "tickling" to be a tingling sensation on the skin (which is something that results in a reflexive kick of the feet), then yes, most dogs have a tickle spot.
 The kicking which results from rubbing their tickle spot is a knee-jerk kind of reaction in our canine companions, but most dogs don't seem to mind it at all.

-On most dogs, the most sensitive spot to tickling is their "saddle" region, which is made up of their belly, back and their flanks, near the tops of their back legs, according to Animal Planet.
-When you gently scratch at or stroke these sensitive spots, you may induce a reflex reaction from your pooch, in which he kicks out one or more of his legs in attempt to scratch at the area himself.
+On most dogs, the most sensitive spot to tickling is their saddle region, which is made up of their belly, back, and their flanks, near the tops of their back legs.
+When you gently scratch at or stroke these sensitive spots, you may induce a reflex reaction from your pooch, in which he kicks out one or more of his legs in an attempt to scratch at the area himself.
 This is because you are inducing an itch-like sensation on the skin by stroking it with your fingers, similar to that produced by a flea or other irritant.
 Your pup tries to scratch at the area as a way to remove the irritant.

-While a slight tickle response is normal for your pooch when you rub his tummy, back or flanks, if he suddenly develops this reaction on other parts of his body, it could mean that he has a skin rash or other type of irritation.
-Sometimes fleas can cause dermatitis and sensitivity in the area around the base of your pooch's tail, leading to a tickle response when you scratch at the skin in this spot, according to the Dogster website.
-In this case, you may want to visit your vet to see what you can do to relieve Fido's overly sensitive skin and get rid of any fleas on his coat.
+While a slight tickle response is normal for your pooch when you rub his tummy, back, or flanks, if he suddenly develops this reaction on other parts of his body, it could mean that he has a skin rash or other type of irritation.
+Sometimes fleas can cause dermatitis and sensitivity in the area around the base of your pooch's tail, leading to a tickle response when you scratch at the skin in this spot.
+In this case, you may want to visit your vet to see what you can do to relieve your dog's overly sensitive skin and get rid of any fleas on his coat.

 Do dogs like tickling?